 Two of Tribal Chief Darryl Montana’s intricate Black Masking designs on display at the Imperial Calcasieu Museum in Lake Charles, Louisiana.
 Photo: Wendy Nordvik-Carr©

-Tribal Chief Darryl Montana's intricate Black Masking designs on display at the Imperial Calcasieu Museum in Lake Charles, Louisiana.
+Tribal Chief Darryl Montana’s intricate Black Masking designs are on display at the Imperial Calcasieu Museum in Lake Charles, Louisiana.
 Photo: Wendy Nordvik-Carr©

-Tribal Chief Darryl Montana’s intricate Black Masking designs on display at the Imperial Calcasieu Museum in Lake Charles, Louisiana.
+Tribal Chief Darryl Montana’s intricate Black Masking designs are on display at the Imperial Calcasieu Museum in Lake Charles, Louisiana.
 Photo: Wendy Nordvik-Carr©

 Krewe de Classique